prateek147/prateek147.github.io/source/about/index.markdown

 <h3>About this site</h3>

 This website is proudly powered by <a href="octopress.org">Octopress</a>, a blogging framework for hackers.
 The theme used in this website is called Octoflat and is developed by <a href="alexgaribay.com">Alex Garibay</a>.
-The github page fo,,r the Octoflat theme can be found <a href="https://github.com/alexgaribay/octoflat">here.</a>
+The github page for the Octoflat theme can be found <a href="https://github.com/alexgaribay/octoflat">here.</a>